jackiehjm/stx-docs/doc/source/developer_resources/starlingx_patching.rst

 	...
 	Installation was successful.

-   By checking the status of the patch and the hosts, we can see the patch has been installed on all hosts as shown in the status of the hosts.
-The “Patch Current” of the hosts changed to “Yes” and the patch status changed to “Applied”.
+   Check the status of the patch and the hosts.
+The patch has been installed on all hosts as shown below.
+The “Patch Current” value of the hosts changed to “Yes” and the "Patch State" value changed to “Applied”.

    ::